Measuring sunlight: what instrument to use?

 • Solar energy installations: Having knowledge and data on Plane of Array (POA) and Direct Normal Irradiance (DNI) is essential for analysing and optimising the performance and positioning of solar panels in photovoltaic power plants.

-• Agricultural planning: Understanding the amount of sunlight, including direct and diffuse horizontal irradiance, a specific area receives, can help in planning agricultural activities and resulting in an increase in crop yields.
+• Agricultural planning: Understanding the amount of sunlight, including direct and diffuse horizontal irradiance, that a specific area receives can help in planning agricultural activities and increase crop yields.

-• Environmental monitoring: With instruments like net radiometers an energy budget assessment can be made, enabling researchers to study if solar energy is being stored, lost from the ground, reflected, or emitted back to space.
+• Environmental monitoring: With instruments like net radiometers, an energy budget assessment can be made, enabling researchers to study if solar energy is being stored in the ground, lost or reflected back to space.

 Don’t know what solar radiation sensor to use?
 Here are a few selection criteria: